Killeen Sex Crime Defense Lawyers

 Most importantly, we know that false accusation can ruin an innocent person’s life.

-Tough legal defense for sex crime charges in Killeen
+Tough legal defense for felony sex crime charges in Killeen

 At the Mary Beth Harrell Law Firm, our criminal defense attorneys understand the severity of sexual assault charges and the stigma that comes along with them.
 We fight to protect your rights, your reputation and your freedom.
 Let us help.
-Contact us today at 254-680-4655 or by filling out our contact form.
-We have offices in Killeen, Copperas Cove, and Waco, and handle in-custody visits for clients who cannot come to us.
+Contact us today at 254-680-4655 or fill out our contact form. to schedule an appointment.
+We have offices in Killeen and Copperas Cove, and handle in-custody visits for clients who cannot come to us.